sfu-natlang/SFUTranslate/README.md

 # Experiment Results
 In this section, we put the experiment results of different models on different datasets.
 Please check this page regularly as we add our new results below the previously posted ones.
  You can pick the pre-trained models the result of which are posted here from the hyperlinks of the `Pretrained Models`.
-To use them you can simply put them besides the `trainer.py` script (if it is a zipped file, unzip it there) and point the `checkpoint_name` in the configuration file to the downloaded pre-trained model.
+To use them you can simply put them in a directory named `.checkpoints` created besides the `translate` package (if it is a zipped file, unzip it there) and point the `checkpoint_name` in the configuration file to the downloaded pre-trained model.
  Each experiment will have a model file (ending in ".pt") in there with the exact same name mentioned in the table below.
  The dataset with which the model has been trained is put in a folder besides the model with the exact same name as the model.
   The configuration file with which the model was configured, can be downloaded by clicking on the experiment name link (first column of the table).